moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 You're going to build your MoLöwe project in the **MoLöwe software** (browser based i.e. no local installation needed), which you can use remotely from your office, home, anywhere.
+The software is accessible through any browser, but use **Mozilla Firefox** for optimal results.
 Accessing the MoLöwe software requires a user account (name and password).

 User accounts are limited to researchers and student courses at Leuphana.